 Near Gorumara Forests, Lataguri was a small village till a few years back.
 Today it is the hub of tourism activity in Dooars with a high concentration of tourist accommodations.

 Why visit Lataguri

 Lataguri is the base for your tour to Gorumara National Park.
 Tourism around Gorumara started in Lataguri and its surrounding area although today a large number of tourist accommodation has come up all around the forest including in Murti, Ramsai and other areas.

 Where to Stay

 There are a number of tourist accommodation options available at Lataguri.
-Please visit accommodation around Gorumara page to get a list of hotels around here.
+Please visit the accommodation around Gorumara page to get a list of hotels around here.

 As for the rest of Dooars, Bagdogra is the nearest Airport and NJP is the main railhead.
-Both the airport and the railhead is in Siliguri.
+Both the airport and the railhead are in Siliguri.
 From Siliguri to reach Lataguri you have to cross river Teesta.
 There are three bridges over Teesta offering three alternative routes to travel to Lataguri.

 The first option is to travel through Sevok, cross Teesta and reach Lataguri via Malbazar and Chalsa.
-This route is the National Highway 31 and the distance is about 85 Kms and takes about 2 hours.
+This route is the National Highway 31 and the distance is about 85 km and takes about 2 hours.

 The second option is to travel via Jalpaiguri and Maynaguri through State Highway 12A.
 The distance through this route is also about the same.
 But you may take a shortcut through Domohoni that will bring the distance to about 76 Kms.

 Geography and demography

-The small village is now a tourist town with several dozens of tourist lodges and resorts coming up in the town.
+The small village is now a tourist town with several dozens of tourist lodges and resorts coming up in town.
 Lataguri is bounded on the North and East by Gorumara forests, in the South Moulani more and in the West by Neora river.
 The main road crisscrossing the town South-North is the original National Highway 31.
 There is one road originating from this highway near Lataguri Welfare Association and moving east crossing the forest to reach Ramsai.
 Another road originates at Neora more and goes towards the West.
 This road crosses the Neora river and to Malbazar.